Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Simulations

-In the case $\sigma=7$ the parameters of the simulation are such that the Euler approximation produces the value ``NaN'' (NaN is the IEEE arithmetic representation for ``not-a-number'', here this is due to an operation ``Inf $-$ Inf'' where Inf is the IEEE arithmetic representation for positive infinity).
-In contrast to this the Monte Carlo simulations in the cases $\sigma\in\{2,4,5\}$ are all finite.
-As explained in the introduction the Euler approximation grows double-exponentially fast only on an event of an exponentially small probability.
-For $\sigma\in\{2,4,5\}$ this probability is so small that none of the simulation runs produced a large trajectory.
-The last but one column in Table~\ref{tab1} exemplifies a parameter setting in which the event of large growth has a probability such that in some Monte Carlo simulations no explosion occurs and in some Monte Carlo simulations at least one explosion in $10^5$ runs occurs.
+In the case $\sigmab=7$ the parameters of the simulation are such that the Euler approximation produces the value ``NaN'' (NaN is the IEEE arithmetic representation for ``not-a-number'', here this is due to an operation ``Inf $-$ Inf'' where Inf is the IEEE arithmetic representation for positive infinity).
+In contrast to this our Monte Carlo simulations in the cases $\sigmab\in\{2,4,5\}$ are all finite.
+In these cases the probability of the event on which the Euler approximation diverges seems to be rather small.
+The last but one column in Table~\ref{tab1} exemplifies a parameter setting in which the event of large growth has a probability such that in $10^5$ runs in some Monte Carlo simulations no explosion occurs and in some Monte Carlo simulations at least one explosion occurs.

-The values in Table~\ref{tab1} are either within radius two of the true value or ``NaN''.
+The values in Table~\ref{tab1} are either within distance two of the true value or ``NaN''.
 This is due to the double-exponential growth of the deterministic system for some initial values.
 If the simulation starts to grow, then it reaches ``NaN'' very quickly.
 We encountered similar behaviour for other exponents greater than two.
 In order to see double-exponential growth of the Euler approximation in a plot we consider an exponent close to one.
-More precisely we plot the Monte Carlo simulation of the first absolute moment of the Euler approximation of $X_{10}$ where
+More precisely, we plot the Monte Carlo simulation of the first absolute moment of the Euler approximation of $X_{10}$ where

-see Figure~\ref{f:plot} (see also Table~\ref{tab2}).
-Please note that the graph resembles an exponential function and that the $y$-axis is logarithmic.
+for $ t \in [0,10] $ see Figure~\ref{f:plot} (see also the simulation values in Table~\ref{tab2}).
+Note that the graph resembles an exponential function and that the $y$-axis is logarithmic.
 Thus the growth of the graph in Figure~\ref{f:plot} is indeed close to a double-exponential function. \newlength{\halfpage} In addition we should mention that some fine-tuning was necessary to obtain suitable parameters for which the simulated absolute moment grows but is not ``NaN''.